-Nuclear Energy - Of South Carolina's seven existing nuclear plants, three are located in Oconee County.
-Four additional plants are projected to come on-line in the state, with two of them being planned for Cherokee County.
+Nuclear Energy - Three of South Carolina's seven existing nuclear plants, Oconee Nuclear Station Units 1-3, are located in Oconee County.

 Solar Energy - There is an emerging network of solar companies developing in the region, including the North American HQ of Staubli and other companies such as Ulbrich Precision Flatware and KEMET.